enviodev/docs/blog/2023-10-19-indexer-benchmarking-results.md

 ## Introduction

-This blog article presents the findings from benchmarking tests conducted at Envio to assess the performance of various web3 indexing solutions.
+This blog article presents the findings from benchmarking tests conducted at Envio to assess the syncing performance of various web3 indexing solutions.
 At Envio, our goal is to develop a high-performance blockchain indexing solution, and we believe that validating this goal through rigorous data-driven testing is essential.
+Sync performance simply put, is how long it takes for an indexer to catch up to the head of the blockchain using a historical block as a start point.

 In summary, we indexed the Uniswap V3 ETH-USDC pool contract on on Ethereum Mainnet, starting from its deployment block.
 This specific smart contract was chosen due to its high event density, providing an ideal testbed for evaluating indexing performance in a high event density context.